LIMUNIMI/ASMD/README.md

 do not have the BPM of all the available scorse, I found more convenient having all of them scored with a non-usual BPM, in the attempt of making the BPM the least influent as possible.

+# TODO
+1. move wget to curl
+2. support to Windows for command line post-processing